United States forms

 - Individuals who cannot meet the 1-year asylum deadline but can demonstrate a cle.

-- Ensure your signature is on the form and all supplemental sheets.
+- Ensure your signature is on the application to validate your submission.

 - Provide a detailed narrative of your fear of torture in Part B, Question 4.

-- Include evidence for each family member listed on the application.
+- Submit primary documentary evidence for each family member included.

-It allows eligible nationals of designated countries or persons without nationality who last habitually resided in those countries to apply for protection from deportation and work authorization.
-For related guidance, see the [How to Apply for a U.S.](/en/united-states/guides/us-visa-application-steps) page.
+It allows eligible nationals of designated countries or persons without nationality who last habitually resided in those countries to request TPS, which provides temporary protection from deportation and eligibility for employment authorization.
+For related guidance, see the [U.S. Employment Immigration Overview](/en/united-states/guides/us-employment-immigration-overview) page.
+For related guidance, see the U.S. Family Immigration page.

 - When the official instructions indicate this form is required